Jeziorak Iława: League history

-In 2000/01, the club finished 17th out of 20 teams in the third division and was relegated once again.
+In the 2000–01 campaign, the club finished 17th out of 20 teams in the third division and was relegated once again.
 Mounting debt is given as one of the reasons for this failure.
 Jeziorak spent the following four seasons at the fourth level.
 While the club managed to win promotion back to the third level in 2005, the team finished 12th out of 15 teams and returned to the fourth division the following year where it stayed for the next two seasons.

-After the 2007/08 season, the league system in Poland was reformed.
+After the 2007–08 season, the league system in Poland was reformed.
 Jeziorak, having won its group of the fourth division, participated in playoffs against Unia Tarnów winning in a penalty shootout and gaining promotion to the new II liga.
 Jeziorak played at the third level for the following four seasons.
 However, continuous financial problems resulted in the team being relegated and then, withdrawing from participating at the fourth level in 2012.
-Jeziorak spent the following two seasons (2012/13 and 2013/14) in the klasa okręgowa, the sixth level of association football in Poland.
+Jeziorak spent the following two seasons (2012–13 and 2013–14) in the regional league, the sixth level of association football in Poland.

-In 2014, the team started anew by joining the klasa B which is the eight division - the lowest level of association football in the region.
-While the team only managed to finish fourth in 2014/15, from the following season onwards, Jeziorak has been steadily climbing the league ladder, winning the klasa B in 2016, the klasa A in 2017, and the klasa okręgowa in 2018.
+In 2014, the team started anew by joining the Klasa B, which is the eight division - the lowest level of association football in the region.
+While the team only managed to finish fourth in the 2014–15 season, from the following season onwards, Jeziorak has been steadily climbing the league ladder, winning their groups in the Klasa B in 2016, the Klasa A in 2017, and the regional league in 2018.

 In the Polish Cup

-The club's most notable result at the central level of the Polish Cup was achieved during the 1994/95 season.
+The club's most notable result at the central level of the Polish Cup was achieved during the 1994–95 season.
 In the fall of 1994, before being promoted to the second division, Jeziorak won against Polonia Chodzież (third division at the time) in a penalty shootout in the first round, proceeding to win against Stomil Olsztyn (recently promoted to the top tier of Polish association football) in a penalty shootout in the second round.
 Both matches ended in 0–0 draws.
 In the third round, Jeziorak won against Elana Toruń (third division) 4–1 after extra time.
 In the fourth round, Jeziorak decisively won against the top-tier team, Górnik Zabrze, 3–1.
 Jeziorak proceeded to eliminate Amica Wronki (second division) 1–0 in the fifth round.
 The club reached the quarterfinals of the cup being eliminated by Lech Poznań, another top-tier club, the following spring.